kimdurante/gis-workshop-waml-template/content/layers.md

 ## Layer-Level Workflows

-Preparing data for accessioning can involve a fair amount of analysis and wrangling.
-All geospatial data must meet certain functional requirements in order to successfully pass through normalization, GeoServer upload, and release to EarthWorks.
+Preparing geospatial data for accessioning can involve detailed inspection and wrangling.
+All data must meet certain functional requirements in order to successfully pass through normalization, upload to GeoServer, and publish to EarthWorks.

-Ensure that all geospatial data layers have:
+All layers must have:

 * a valid filename (containing only letters, numbers, or underscores)
 * a valid spatial reference system (SRS).
-Use of the Web Mercator projection (EPSG:3857) is not recommended.
+Use of the Web Mercator projection (EPSG:3857) is not recommended
-* coordinate metadata (geographic extent).
+* a geographic extent (bounding box coordinates)

+Renaming Files
+Run [this script] to rename files containing invalid characters.

+List Data
 Run [this script](https://raw.githubusercontent.com/kimdurante/metadataWorkflow/master/checkData.py) to create a csv list of filenames, SRSs, and data types for shapefiles and/or GeoTIFFs.

-### Creating a File Manifest
+### Registering Data Layers in SDR

 Create a CSV file containing a **SourceID** and a **Label** for each layer in the collection.
 The SourceID contains a prefix and a filename.
 The prefix consists of '*branner:*' followed by an abbreviation of the collection name followed by an underscore.
 The filename for the layer is appended to this prefix to create the SourceID (ex. *branner:fmmp12_alameda2012.shp*).
 The Label is the title of the data layer.